invicticide/fractive/README.md

 	node -v
 	npm -v

-Install dependencies for Fractive:

-	cd path/to/fractive
-	npm install

-## Examples

-There's an example story in the `examples/basic` folder which demonstrates some very basic concepts.
-Open the `index.html` to play the example, then check out the `text.md` and `script.js` to see how it was implemented.

 ## Story basics

 Story text is written in Markdown (.md) files, and game logic is written in Javascript (.js) files.
 You'll need to create a folder somewhere to put these files in; this will be your **project folder**.